The Adventures of the Galaxy Rangers: Shane Gooseman

 Shane "Goose" Gooseman was genetically produced in a test tube as part of a government genetic experiment to create a group of enhanced mutant soldiers known as "Supertroopers".
-A civilian adviser dosed the Supertroopers with a gas meant to speed up their mutation and make them more powerful, but it had the side effect of making the Supertroopers more aggressive and mentally unstable.
+Civilian senator Wheiner dosed the Supertroopers with the X-Factor mutagenic gas (a condemned, unstable compound), which he meant to speed up their mutation and to make them more powerful which it did, but it also had the side effect of making the Supertroopers more aggressive and mentally unstable.
 Goose was at the firing range at the time, and thus avoided the gas, thereby becoming the only remaining unaffected trooper.
 The other troopers had to be cryogenically imprisoned, but some escaped.
 Goose was given the option to avoid cryogenic freezing on the condition that he join the Galaxy Rangers and hunt down the escaped Supertroopers.
 His Series-5 bionic implants allow him limited control over his body's molecules giving him the ability to heal, absorb energies, and adapt to various environmental conditions by temporary shape-shifting his body to adapt based on his situation or environment.
 Goose's implant supercharges his genetic bio-defenses, enabling them to react almost instantly, instead of minutes or hours, as would normally happen.
 This brings him close to the level of the rogue Supertroopers, and makes him the only one capable of going one-on-one with them in personal combat.
 His characterization is heavily inspired by Clint Eastwood.
-It is also noted during the show's credits that he is the only Supertrooper with compassion.
+It is also noted that he is the only Supertrooper with compassion and imagination.

 Niko

 Niko is an archaeologist specializing in ancient cultures and has innate psychic abilities.
 She carries a large gun and knows martial arts.
 Her Series-5 implant boosts her psychic abilities and she can create shields, lift objects, and has clairvoyance.
 Niko's implant acts as a psychic amplifier, boosting her innate psychic abilities by adding power from the converted radiation into a psionic boost which can increase her range from simple tactile up to light years distant.
 She can also generate a shield of ambient energy which will dramatically drain her implant, but can be augmented by touching the other rangers and drawing power from them.
 This shield can defend against all forms of attack, but cannot be held for long.
 Throughout the series a romantic tension exists between her and Goose.

-Born on the failed colony world of Alspeth, she was found after the destruction of her colony by Ariel from the haven world of Xanadu.
-Having been relocated to her new haven, Niko was raised and her psychic abilities were nurtured.
+Niko was born on the failed colony world of Alspeth.
+After the destruction of her colony, she was found by Ariel and taken to the haven world of Xanadu where her psychic abilities were nurtured.
 At the age of 19, she left Xanadu to return to her people and joined the Galaxy Rangers.
 After the academy, she was accepted into the experimental Series-5 program.
-She was later assigned to the Series 5 Rangers as their mystic and archaeological expert, due to the number of missions they embarked on involving new cultures and varied belief systems.
+She was later assigned to the Series-5 Rangers as their mystic and archaeological expert, due to the number of missions they embarked on involving new cultures and varied belief systems.